What Is Zero-Based Budgeting?

-Zero-Based Budgeting is a broad-reaching cost transformation effort that takes a “blank sheet of paper” approach to resource planning.
-It differs from traditional budgeting processes by examining all expenses for each new period, not just incremental expenditures in obvious areas.
-Zero-Based Budgeting forces managers to scrutinize all spending and requires justifying every expense item that should be kept.
-It allows companies to radically redesign their cost structures and boost competitiveness.
-Zero-Based Budgeting analyzes which activities should be performed at what levels and frequency and examines how they could be better performed—potentially through streamlining, standardization, outsourcing, offshoring or automation.
+Zero-based budgeting (ZBB) is a budgeting method that takes a “blank sheet of paper” approach to resource planning.
+The zero-based budget process differs from traditional budgeting by examining all expenses for each new period, not just by making incremental changes to prior-year budgets.
+It starts from a budget of zero, forcing managers to scrutinize all spending and requiring them to justify every expense item that should be kept.
+It helps companies to radically redesign their cost structures and boost competitiveness.
 The process is helpful for aligning resource allocations with strategic goals, although it can be time-consuming and difficult to quantify the returns on some expenditures, such as basic research.

 Usage and satisfaction among survey respondents

-- Build a comprehensive fact base of current offerings, functions and expenses
+- Build a comprehensive fact base of current expenses, cleanly mapped to the general ledger.

 - Fund key strategic imperatives while removing large non–value-adding costs